enorart/hand-gesture-recognition-LSF/README.md

 * scikit-learn 0.23.2 or Later
 * Numpy 1.24.2 or Later

+You can do this command : <pre>pip install -r requirements.txt</pre> to install the libraries more easily

 # Demo
 You need to run the _**main.py**_ file in your Python environment (for example VScode, Pycharm, Spyder...)